yas-sim/pyopenvino/README.md

 #### How to Operate
 - Left click to draw points.
 - Right click to clear the canvas.
-This demo program is using 'numpy' kernels for performance.
+This demo program is using 'special' kernels for performance.
 ![draw-and-infer](resources/draw_and_infer.png)
 ----------------------------------
 ## A Littile Description of the Implementation